WICG/lang-client-hint/draft-west-lang-client-hint.md

 shift as the broader Client Hints discussions above coalesce into something more solid that lands in specs.

+## What about weight?

+The `Accept-Language` header includes an optional weight along with each listed language (e.g.
+`en;q=0.3` is less preferred than `de;q=0.9`).
+A potential application of that is expressing equal preference for two or more languages, but the challenge of exposing such an option to users (compared to an ordered list) seems to make practical use unlikely.
+Moreover, widely-used implementations of the `Accept-Language` header blindly assign weights in exactly this way (see Chromium's `HttpUtil::GenerateAcceptLanguageHeader`, and Firefox's `rust_prepare_accept_languages`).

+In this document, I'm boldly (foolishly?) asserting that `q` weighting can be removed without impact, in favor of assigning semantic meaning to the ordering of the items in the header list.

 # IANA Considerations

 This document intends to define the `Sec-CH-Lang` HTTP request header field, and to register it in